 3. 62% of people install a game on their phone within a week of owning it.
 Users spend more than 43% of their “smartphone time” playing games.

 And to think it all began in 1997, when Nokia released the groundbreaking Snake.
 In 2002 games were available for download via WiFi and with App Store launching in 2008 they become a staple in every users’ app collection.
 True addiction-level gaming arrived in 2012, with the release of Candy Crush.

 This little game with a simple premise broke the glass ceiling of the profits everyone thought a mobile game can deliver.
 Unsurprisingly, other big hits followed suit, as these next few mobile gaming stats will show.

 Lo and behold, Candy Crush no longer occupies the gaming throne.
 It has been overtaken by Fortnite and Pokemon Go.

-4. As of December 2018, Candy Crush generates only $1.1 million daily, while Fortnite shows off with $1.3 million.
-Pokemon Go tops the chart with its $1.4 million in daily profits.
+4. By the end of 2018, Candy Crush generated $1.1 million daily and Fortnite – $1.3 million.
+Pokemon Go topped the chart with its $1.4 million in daily profits.

 At this stage you’re probably wondering:

 Usually when people hear the word “gamer”, they imagine a teenage boy, relentlessly playing World of Warcraft.
 We are all aware of that stereotype.
 Especially the older generations tend to think games are only for kids and young adults, if that.
 It’s easy to see where the confusion comes from – for years, young men have lead most gaming fanbases.
 They are the most vocal, easily recognized group of them all.

 If you’re one of those people who think that the same rules apply to the mobile gaming industry, then prepare to be even more amazed:

 Most of the mobile gamers are women.
 Middle-aged women.